-Additional information about the status of these strategies can be obtained by visiting Council's web site or by calling Council on 9725 0222 and ask to speak to the Place Manager for the relevant area.
+Additional information about the status of these strategies can be obtained by visiting Council's web site or by calling Council on 9725 0222 and ask to speak to the Duty Town Planner.

 In respect of planning proposals or proposals for retail/commercial development, consideration will need to be given to the relevant town centre/master plan strategy, LEP and DCP controls that have or are currently being prepared for a centre or locality within the City.